At the heart of Yangon (Rangoon) is its bustling downtown and riverfront, where businesses, shopping, river trade and many hotels are centred.

 Sitting on an impressive 6.5 hectares, the Secretariat is one of Yangon's largest and most iconic remanents of British colonialism.
 Completed in 1905, the Secretariat was the administrative seat of colonial Burma and after independence, hosted the nation's first independent parliament.
 Yet, it is perhaps best known as the location of independence hero Aung San's assassination in 1947.
 For next 60 years, the building stood empty, its iron banisters and creaky staircases collecting only dust.

-After over a half-century of political turmoil and being fenced off to the public, in early 2018 the red-brick landmark finally reopened its doors and is undergoing a lengthy series of restorations and renovations.
-The Southern Wing has been repurposed into a cultural space by local art collective Pyinsa Rasa, who obtained a temporary residency.
-This grand space will now host a variety of art exhibitions, performances, cultural events, and educational initiatives.
+After over a half-century of political turmoil and being fenced off to the public, in early 2018 the red-brick landmark finally reopened its doors for a lengthy series of restorations and renovations.
+Once completed, this grand space will contain an office complex, a museum and a public hall for hosting exhibitions, performances, seminars, and educational initiatives.

 Also referred to as the 'Minister's Building', the Secretariat occupies the entire block between Anawratha and Mahabandoola Roads and Thein Phyu and Bo Aung Kyaw Roads at the heart of downtown.